Patriots OTAs Observations: Danny Etling Gets Rare Attention From Ernie Adams

 — It’s rare to see Patriots director of football research Ernie Adams doing any coaching, but he spoke to Etling and assistant quarterbacks coach Jerry Schuplinski after a team drill in which the rookie QB hesitated to throw.
 Etling is getting more opportunities in team drills than he would have if Brady was participating.
 Etling so far has been better than expected, though he doesn’t have pressure bearing down on him.

-— Wide receiver Phillip Dorsett was the most heavily targeted wide receiver of the day, but he caught just 3-of-6 passes.
+— Wide receiver Phillip Dorsett was the most heavily targeted wide receiver of the day, but he caught just 3 of 6 passes.
 He dropped a ball and had a pass broken up in front of him by Rowe.

 — Running backs Sony Michel and Mike Gillislee and wide receiver Jordan Matthews drew the ire of positional coaches.
 Patriots assistants remained fired up, expecting the most out of new and old players alike.